etcd-io/etcd/README.md

 {"action":"SET","key":"/foo","value":"bar","newKey":true,"index":3}
 ```

-Here is a good page to show you how to create a self-signed CA and generate cert and key.
+This site has a good reference for how to generate self-signed key pairs
 ```url
 http://www.g-loaded.eu/2005/11/10/be-your-own-ca/
 ```